 For the past years, many international institutions and organizations have placed considerable importance on Agricultural Risk Management (ARM): they stressed the need for a supportive facility that fosters the exchange of knowledge and experience to assist the public and the private sector in developing countries to build a more structured knowledge-based approach towards agricultural risk management.

-The discussions at the G8 and G20 Summits of 2010, 2011 and 2012 created a positive momentum around the questions of food security and agricultural risk management.
-It led to the decision to establish a Platform on Agricultural Risk Management (PARM).
+The discussions at the G8 and G20 Summits of 2010, 2011 and 2012 created a positive momentum around agricultural risk management and it led to the decision to establish a Platform on Agricultural Risk Management (PARM).